When does coaching work and when doesn't it?

 - Does management set a good example and communicate this?

-What happens when coaching is used correctly?
+What happens when Coaching is used correctly?

 In structured coaching, goals, clients, coach, assignment and management of the coaching are optimally aligned.
 We suggest that companies and organizations that want to introduce and work with coaching as personnel development should be guided by this value.
 Coaching is not a panacea.
 But if it is used correctly, it is worthwhile.
 Arrange a non-binding initial consultation with us.